Morning of the Phoenix:

 At once fierce and strangely beautiful, these sculptures combine the wildness of pre-historic beasts with the unfettered imagination of a child’s creation; together they address the radical economic changes that have transformed contemporary China.

-“Morning of the Phoenix” will feature Paul Winter, soprano sax; Paul McCandless, oboe, English horn, and bass clarinet; Chris Brubeck, bass trombone; Marcus Rojas, tuba; John Clark, French horn; and Timothy Brumfield, pipe organ.
+“Morning of the Phoenix” featured Paul Winter, soprano sax; Paul McCandless, oboe, English horn, and bass clarinet; Chris Brubeck, bass trombone; Marcus Rojas, tuba; John Clark, French horn; and Timothy Brumfield, pipe organ.

 A gifted multi-instrumentalist and composer Paul McCandless has been integral to the ensemble sound of two seminal world music bands, the Paul Winter Consort and Oregon.
 He is credited with more than 150 albums, and has performed with such musicians as Wynton Marsalis, Pat Metheny, Mark Isham, Steve Reich, Al Jarreau, Bruce Hornsby, Victor Wooten, Fred Simon, Michael Manring, Darol Anger, Mike Marshall, and The String Cheese Incident.